-Other goals of the invention are to provide a system that encrypts communications between parties to maintain the anonymity of the parties; to authenticate searchable information contained in a central database for release to parties; to allow one or both parties to receive compensation for contributing or maintaining information accessible in a database; and to allow one party to apply a customized scoring algorithm to information contained about other parties in a database.
+Other goals of the invention are to provide a system that encrypts communications between parties to maintain the anonymity of the parties; to authenticate searchable information contained in a central database for release to parties; to allow one or both parties to receive compensation for contributing or maintaining information accessible in a database; and to allow one party to apply a customized scoring algorithm to information contained about other 45 parties in a database.

-Still other goals of this invention are to provide a system 45 for a trusted agent to act as an anonymous remailer or communicate via e-mail or other electronic means with specific outside parties requested or identified by one of the parties to validate information about the parties.
+Still other goals of this invention are to provide a system for a trusted agent to act as an anonymous remailer or communicate via e-mail or other electronic means with specific outside parties requested or identified by one of the parties to validate information about the parties.

-Yet another goal of the invention is to be able to store and outside parties in a central database while allowing the outside parties to retain control over the release of respective information to other parties.
+Yet another goal of the invention is to be able to store and authenticate such information that may be provided by outside parties in a central database while allowing the outside parties to retain control over the release of respective

-This invention meets these goals by allowing a party to 55 maintain effective control over the timing and release of certain information stored in a database, including the party's identity and other relevant data about the party, to another party.
+This invention meets these goals by allowing a party to maintain effective control over the timing and release of certain information stored in a database, including the party's identity and other relevant data about the party, to another party.
 This controlled release of identity can be performed gradually in a series of steps where the party authorizes release of more and more information.
-The invention also authenticates information stored in the database before releasing the information, thereby improving the reliability of the released information.
-Finally, the invention establishes a communications channel between a party and 65 a requestor while not necessarily revealing the identity of the party and/or the requestor to each other.
+The invention also authenticates information stored in the database before releasing the information, thereby improving the establishes a communications channel between a party and a requestor while not necessarily revealing the identity of the party and/or the requester to each other.
 The controlled release of information in the invention allows for new improvements in the quality of the communication process when one party to the process would suffer significant costs or be exposed to significant risks if their identity were released prematurely or indiscriminately.